syzygy800/nefertiti/README.md

 git clone https://github.com/svanas/nefertiti.git
 ```

-Your developer is using Go version 1.12.7 -- the last version before Go modules became a thing.
-This code may or may not compile with other versions of the Go compiler.
+Your developer is using Go version 1.16.2 (https://golang.org/dl/) -- This code may or may not compile with other versions of the Go compiler.

 ### Dependencies ###